 The key dates in the Franklin half series are the 1949 coins from all three mints Philadelphia, Denver and San Francisco, although the latter two branch mint issues are the top two.
 Those three dates also are among those with the highest value in FBL, along with the 1953-S that has the highest value in the entire Franklin half series in FBL.

-Whether it's Franklin halves or any other series, discovering you have degrading coins can be frustrating, yet depending on the exact specifics, it might be possible that Numismatic Conservation Services NCS can recover them.
+Whether it's Franklin halves or any other series of rare US coins, discovering you have degrading coins can be frustrating, yet depending on the exact specifics, it might be possible that Numismatic Conservation Services NCS can recover them.

 For anyone that would like to buy a single example in mint state or proof, a 1962 or 1963 in mint state 65 or proof 67 Franklin half dollar should be able to be obtained for less than $50.